ahemaid/KGraphX/README.md

 KGraphX Installation
 -----------------
-1. Navigate to root folder.
+1. Navigate to the root folder.
 2. Run `npm install --force` to install the dependencies and build the project
 3. Run `npm install grunt-cli -g` (install the npm package `grunt-cli` globally)
 4. Run `grunt webserver` starts a local live-updating webserver